Local IT Expert Named As Official Host Of Small Business Tech Day

 The event is designed to help small businesses equip themselves with the best technology and practices available today to increase productivity and profitability and protect them against online threats.

-“With companies relying on work-from-anywhere solutions, cloud computing, and needing access to everything from anywhere at any time, it’s more important than ever to make sure small businesses know what’s available to them in a quickly changing landscape.
-They and their employees can improve their quality of life while increasing productivity and profitability if they have the right tools, software, and support,” said Karla Zehnder, Chief Executive Officer for Hodgson Consulting & Solutions.
-“It’s also important they know how small businesses and their employees can be targets of online scams, theft, or ransom and ensure they have the right security in place, so they don’t become victims.”
+“Today, companies count on their technology to work-from-anywhere.
+Cloud computing and needing access to everything from anywhere, at any time, has become necessary for small businesses to keep up in today’s economy.
+These, work-from-anywhere solutions provide more recruiting options, improve quality of life while increasing productivity and profitability if they have the right tools, software and support,” said Niekamp-Urwin, Chief Executive Officer for Tomorrow’s Technology Today.
+“It’s extremely important they know how small businesses and their employees are often targets of online scams, theft or ransom.
+It has become imperative they have the proper security to ensure they don’t become victims.”

-The first-of-its-kind international event will feature well-known business leaders, tech experts and leading minds, showing small businesses how to compete and succeed in many aspects of their business, with a concentration on utilizing technology to be productive, profitable, and protected.
-For more information about Small Business Tech Day, go to www.SmallBusinessTechDay.com or call 847-906-5005 and let them know you’d like information on the FREE local event happening on December 15th.
+The first-of-its-kind international event will feature well-known business leaders, tech experts and leading minds showing small businesses how to compete and succeed in many aspects of their business with a concentration on utilizing technology to be more productive, profitable and protected.
+For more information about Small Business Tech Day, go to https://smallbusinesstechday.com/ or call 419-678-4600 and let them know you’d like information on the FREE local event happening on December 15th.

-About Us: Karla Zehnder is the CEO of an award-winning IT consulting firm, Hodgson Consulting & Solutions, specializing in highly responsive managed IT, cloud, and cyber security services for small business to midsized business clients in all markets in the Chicago area, Wisconsin area and beyond for over 20 years.
-Karla and her team help their clients make the best IT choices that will keep them working safely, securely, productively, and cost-effectively so they can focus on growing their small businesses, not slowing them down.
-Karla combines her entrepreneurial skills with her people skills to help small business clients overcome the technical challenges they face in today’s digital world, empowering them for growth and success. www.hodgsonconsulting.com
+About Us: Tomorrow's Technology Today is celebrating 20 years as a women owned business in the IT and Cyber Security space.
+We specialize in protecting the well-being of small businesses throughout Ohio and Indiana.
+It is our goal to assist all of the businesses we work with to maximize growth and profitability while protecting against online threats.

 Contact Info: